 - Replace strawberries in this gluten free clafoutis made with ground almonds.

-- Add to the traditional galette des rois at Epiphany.
-Either made with almond or pistachio cream.
+- Add to the traditional galette des rois (French King Cake) at Epiphany.
+Either made with traditional almond cream or pistachio.

-- Add chopped cherries (fresh, roasted or glacé) to these almond financier cakes.
+- Add chopped cherries (fresh, roasted or glacé) to almond financier cakes.

 Best Cherry Recipes